payola/Payola/docs/user_guide.md

 - **Endpoint URL** - an absolute URL of a SPARQL endpoint - e.g. `http://dbpedia.org/sparql`.
 This endpoint URL must respond to a `?query=##SPARQL_query##` GET request.
 - **Graph URIs** - URIs of graphs that the queries should be performed on.
 If you leave the parameter empty, all graphs will be included.

+##### Virtuoso Secured SPARQL Endpoint

+The basic data fetcher, which can operate against a Virtuoso secured [SPARQL endpoint](http://www.w3.org/wiki/SparqlEndpoints).
+[Digest HTTP auth](http://www.rfc-editor.org/rfc/rfc2617.txt) is supported.
+It has the following parameters:

+- **Endpoint URL** - an absolute URL of a SPARQL endpoint - e.g. `http://dbpedia.org/sparql`.
+This endpoint URL must respond to a `?query=##SPARQL_query##` GET request.
+- **Graph URIs** - URIs of graphs that the queries should be performed on.
+If you leave the parameter empty, all graphs will be included.
+- **Username** - Username used to make auth to the secured endpoint.
+- **Password** - Password used to make auth to the secured endpoint.

 ##### Open Data Clean Storage